paulxiep/portfolio/README.md

 1. [7_wonders](7_wonders): Reinforcement learning using Gymnasium library.
 OOP.
 Only implemented Deep-Q Learning for now.
 2. [catan](catan): Object-oriented programming, practical AI programming.
 3. [earth_surface_temperature](earth_surface_temperature): Interactive dashboard using Plotly and Streamlit.
+4. [chat_csv](chat_csv): Chatbot app that allows you to ask questions about your csv or postgresql data.
-4. [cities_skylines_transport_ridership](cities_skylines_transport_ridership): Basic data visualization using Seaborn.
+5. [cities_skylines_transport_ridership](cities_skylines_transport_ridership): Basic data visualization using Seaborn.
-5. [duck_detection](duck_detection): Basic object detection and json data manipulation.
+6. [duck_detection](duck_detection): Basic object detection and json data manipulation.
-6. [geospatial](geospatial): Geospatial Data Science, still only a practice ground.
+7. [geospatial](geospatial): Geospatial Data Science, still only a practice ground.
 I have yet to find a dataset I like to work with and make something fruitful out of it.

-With the exception of 7 Wonders and Catan, the rest are 1-day projects (3, 4, 5) or practice range (6).
+With the exception of 7 Wonders, Catan, and Chat CSV, the rest are 1-day projects (3, 4, 5) or practice range (6).

 More project info can be found on the projects' own readme.